reclaimed/CapsUnlocked/README.md

 The general plan is to debug it endlessly, get tired and forget it eventually.

 But I do have a couple of nice ideas more to implement:
-* Different sound frequency for different languages
+* A different sound frequency for different languages
 * Mute microphones (and not the LineIn)
 * Mute both Speakers and Microphones
 * Precise mouse mode (i.e. lower DPI on time the CapsLock is pressed)
-* CapsLock Plus - a special mode that involves BlockChain&trade;, Cloud&trade; and Neural Networks&trade; to decide what next action the user is anticipating.
+* CapsLock Plus - a special mode that involves BlockChain&trade;, Cloud&trade; and Neural Networks&trade; to decide what next action the user is anticipating - and do that.